We got chickens! Chickens are not an unusual sight here in Western PA, however this is our first time having them, so it's all a little new to us.

 Here's a top view looking into the coop.
 It's easier to get all your pieces added where you want them before adding the roof!

 Trim and paint!
 This step takes it from looking like a run down shack to something you are proud to say you built.
 I just used 1x4's and trimmed out all the windows, doors, and sides.
-I installed 1/4" hardware cloth on the window so it gives ventilation but still is protected.
+I installed 1/4" hardware cloth on the window so it gives ventilation but is still protected.

 I painted this chicken coop with Behr Barn and Fence Paint.
 I was surprised it only took one coat, and covered all the printing on the plywood.